Skip to main content

 chr node update

-• If the node is not already running, start it with:
+• If the node is not running, start it with:

 chr node start

-Note: After running chr node update, it might take a moment for the update to be reflected.
-You may need to wait for the next block to be processed before the query becomes available.
+Note: After running chr node update, it may take a moment for the update to be reflected.
+You might need to wait for the next block to be processed before the query becomes available.

 2. Create a transaction to add a book review: